 - Education, training in experience related to biological and/or ecological projects, including working with biological organisms

 - Knowledge of equipment commonly used to monitor fish and wildlife biology, physical and biological restoration success, estuarine ecology, and water quality

 - Possession of a California Boater Card (or equivalent), and/or experience using water transportation such as a kayak, canoe, or motorboat

-This employment list may also be used to fill future extra-help openings as they occur during the active status of this list.
+This recruitment is being conducted to fill multiple temporary, extra-help positions.
+This employment list may also be used to fill future extra-help positions as they occur during the active status of this list.

 License: Possession of a valid driver's license at the appropriate level including special endorsements, as required by the State of California, may be required depending upon assignment to perform the essential job functions of the position.

 Some knowledge of: principles, practices, and methods of water and natural resources management; methods of water use efficiency program implementation, and savings verification and monitoring; environmental principles and operation of water supply facilities and distribution systems; methods of water treatment and recycling, landscape and restoration design and installation practices; California Water Codes and related laws; basic statistics and their application in analysis; group dynamics as it relates to public organizations; communication theory and environmental education concepts; principles of graphic design and production; establishing and maintaining effective public relations; fundamentals of public speaking; techniques and methods of research; English grammar, vocabulary, spelling, punctuation and composition; and office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.